2023 Race to Dubai dual card winners

 This is a list of the 10 European Tour (DP World Tour) players who earned PGA Tour card for the 2024 season via the 2023 Race to Dubai.
-As part of the PGA Tour strategic alliance expansion which had been signed in June 2022, the 2023 season saw the introduction of this intitiative.
+As part of the PGA Tour strategic alliance expansion which had been signed in June 2022, the 2023 season saw the introduction of this initiative.

 The top 10 players on the Race to Dubai (not otherwise exempt) earned status to play on the 2024 PGA Tour.
 They were as follows: